What does a locksmith do?

 What do I need to do to become a locksmith?

-You can train as a locksmith by taking courses accredited by the Master Locksmiths Association (MLA).
-The MLA is recognised as the authoritative body for locksmithing by the police, the Home Office, the British Standards Institute, and the Association of British Insurers.
+Although there is no official UK regulation or licensing, and there are many training providers, the National Careers Service recommends training with the Master Locksmiths Association (MLA), which offers accredited courses recognised by the police, the Home Office, the British Standards Institute, and the Association of British Insurers.
 There are beginners’ courses lasting from one to five days for people with no industry experience, and advanced training courses covering the latest locksmithing tools and specialist techniques.

 Where to find out more